fredericbarthelet/blog-theodo-article-homebridge/README.md

 As of today, only a small number of Homekit enabled devices are available on the market.
 The software included within those devices is able to receive requests made using Homekit protocol.

-**Homekit architecture**
+For other devices, you need a proxy between Homekit and your device.
+Most connected object manufacturers define their own way to interact with their devices (API and protocols).
+Your proxy will receive Homekit requests and translate them according to your device interface.
+The proxy used for this article is a wrapper of [HAP-node.js](https://github.com/KhaosT/HAP-NodeJS) called [Homebridge](https://github.com/nfarina/homebridge).

+Homebridge will create a `Bridge` Homekit object.
+All plugins references in Homebridge will appear in your Homekit service automatically.
+Each of those plugin will allow you to link objects, based on Homekit architecture's object :
+**Chercher intro + ref sur l'architecture homekit**
+* *Platform*: A group of accessories.
 * *Accessory*: An accessory can be associated to a physical object.
 * *Service*: A service correspond to an object's function.
 A garage door may have a service to open and close the door as well as another service to turn on and off the garage light.
 * *Characteristic*: Each service has a set of properties called characteristics.
 The garage door has a `Current Door State` and a `Target Door State` boolean.
 Each characteritics of a service identifies its current state.
 Each characteristic has 3 permission levels : read, write and notify.

 Homekit enables you to choose within a list of existing service, each associated with their compulsory characteristics.
 Any optional characteristics can be added to a service based on your needs.

-**What if my object is not Homekit compatible**

-You need a proxy between Homekit and your device.
-Most connected objects manufacturers develop their own API.
-Your proxy will receive Homekit requests and translate them according to your object API and protocols.
-The proxy used for this article is a wrapper of [HAP-node.js](https://github.com/KhaosT/HAP-NodeJS) called [Homebridge](https://github.com/nfarina/homebridge).

 ## Let's code
+**Inclure les pré-requis ici**

-Our device is a switch.
+Let's code a plugin for a fake switch.
 It can be controlled through a RESTful API over HTTP protocol on our LAN.

 We will create a Homebridge plugin registering a new Accessory with two services:
 * `AccessoryInformation` service, required for every accessory, whatever the type, broadcasting information related to the device itself